sydneyscott47/blog-app/README.md

 The Bloggr homepage is viewable to all, whether guests or users.

+Guests have the ability to log in or create a new account.

 Logging in gives access to a user homepage.

 <img src="https://i.ibb.co/B4szG1D/user-home.png" alt="userHome" />

-Only logged in users have the ability to favorite (by clicking the heart icon).
+Only logged in users have the ability to favorite posts. (by clicking the heart icon).

 Logged in users can also write new posts.